invertase/oauth-starter/README.md

 ## Overview
 This is a 1-hour technical test to implement PKCE (Proof Key for Code Exchange) in the OAuth 2.0 frontend client application located in `/app`.

+⚠️ IMPORTANT: This test is FRONTEND ONLY.
+Do NOT modify the mock OAuth server.

 ## Setup
 1. Install dependencies:
    ```bash